TEChopra1000/WordSmithGame/README.md

 While other data structures such as hash tables may be viable alternatives, they do not allow for prefix searching which makes the trie especially well suit for this application.

+## To-Do

+This came was completed for a class project, and there are improvement that will make this project's design neater and more efficient.
+Some "to-do's" are listed below:

+* The WordSmith class is too large.
+Some of the elements could be broken up into smaller classes and WordSmith could then be composed of those classes using composition.
+* Develop a user interface.